 Why movement?

 Movement leads the way in human development.
-Beginning in the womb and continuing throughout adulthood, it is your feeling, moving body that sends information to your thinking, processing brain.
+Beginning pre-birth and continuing throughout adulthood, it is your feeling, moving body that sends information to your thinking, processing brain.
 You are a unique mover, and your body is smart!
 Through movement, your body can regulate, protect, express, communicate, heal and partner with the brain in learning.

 Some of your personal movement patterns make visible all the great things that make you you.
 Others reflect your body’s efforts to protect you from physical pain and/or unwelcomed emotion.
 Moving well positively impacts your mental, physical and emotional health.
 As you learn to pay attention to the way you move, you begin to let go of the patterns that do not serve you and fully realize those that do.
 This can be life-changing…for you, your health and your relationships.